deviodigital/boostbox/README.md

-# BoostBox Plugin for WordPress
+# BoostBox Plugin for WordPress®

 :rocket: Increase conversion rates, customer retention and revenue.

-**BoostBox** is a WordPress plugin designed to create flexible and customizable popups, modals, and content overlays within the core WordPress editor.
+**BoostBox** is a WordPress® plugin designed to create flexible and customizable popups, modals, and content overlays within the core WordPress® editor.

 Without requiring additional design interfaces or tools, **BoostBox** integrates seamlessly with the editor you're already familiar with, offering the ability to build effective and targeted popups to improve engagement, conversions, and overall website functionality.